Cselwood/dnd-diceroller/README.md

  ## How It's Made!

-     - OOP Structure
-     - Python
+     - Entirely in Python!
      - Tkinter for GUI
-     - MVC Methodology
+     - Object Oriented and MVC Methodology

  ## Installation